-LABEL DESCRIPTION IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
+LABEL DESCRIPTION IP Alias Setup IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
 Active Click this switch to enable a logical LAN for the Zyxel Device.
 When this is enabled, the following fields will be configurable.
 IPv4 Address Enter the IP address of your Zyxel Device in dotted decimal notation.

-Table 57 Network Setting > Home Networking > Additional Subnet (continued)

-LABEL DESCRIPTION Subnet Mask Your Zyxel Device will automatically calculate the subnet mask based on the IPv4 address that you assign.
+Subnet Mask Your Zyxel Device will automatically calculate the subnet mask based on the IPv4 address that you assign.
 Unless you are implementing subnetting, use this value computed by the Zyxel Device.
 Public LAN Active Click this switch to enable or disable the Public LAN feature.
 Your ISP must support Public LAN and static IP.
 IPv4 Address Enter the public IP address provided by your ISP.

+Table 84 Network Setting > Home Networking > Additional Subnet (continued)

-Subnet Mask Enter the public IPv4 subnet mask provided by your ISP.
+LABEL DESCRIPTION Subnet Mask Enter the public IPv4 subnet mask provided by your ISP.
 Offer Public IP by DHCP Click this switch to enable the Zyxel Device to provide public IP addresses by DHCP server.
 Otherwise, click to disable.
 Enable ARP Proxy Click this switch to enable the Address Resolution Protocol (ARP) proxy.
 Otherwise, click to disable.
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.